toddcmccoy/weekend-movie-sagas/README.md

 Redux
 Sagas

 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
 Thank you to my instructor, Liz, and my Jemisin Cohort 🌊 team.
-A special thanks to Dane for stepping in during a challenging week to teach React and ensure we were able to work and learn successfully while remote.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)